Overview

 • Handslide serviced and aligned

-Mouthpiece is not included.
+Mouthpiece was not included.

 Questions Trombone Players Often Ask